 In any public key cryptography, the security of the system is derived from several variables, including

-a) the size of the two sets, more numbers in a set = less security
+a) the size of the two sets, more numbers in a set = harder to brute force, but actually less security

 ~'Cracking' a code using patterns in the output, i.e., finding 'non randomness' in the encrypted product, is easier when there are more numbers to check.